Are your B2B lead nurturing strategies in need of a reboot?

 Encourage them to consider other offers or products you offer in line with this information.

-If your lead nurturing leads to clues showing interest in a particular direction, make sure you provide information letting them know how they’d benefit by taking action.
+If your lead nurturing strategy indicates a prospect is favoring a particular direction, make sure your marketing team provides information letting them know how they’d benefit by taking action.

-If they miss a window, keep them aware when the next one comes around.
+If they miss a window, keep them aware of when the next one comes around.

 7. Constantly Re-Evaluate Your B2B Lead Nurturing Best Practices

-Take periodic breaks and review the lead nurturing strategies implemented in your lead nurturing efforts.
+Take periodic breaks and review the strategies implemented in your lead nurturing efforts.

 What seems to work most consistently?